Latest updates: February 11, 2025

 If you are an international student thinking of applying to an undergraduate program at Carleton University for Fall 2025.

-Once students check that their name, address, and other biographical details are correct, accept their offer of admission at Carleton and pay the tuition deposit, we will initiate the PAL process.
-Within approximately a week, students will be able to access PALs in Carleton360, along with their offer of admission.
-Please note that notifications are not sent out once the PAL is added to your account, so check your account a week after paying the deposit.
+Once students check that their name, address, and other biographical details are correct, accept their offer of admission (even if it has conditions) at Carleton and pay the tuition deposit, we will initiate the PAL process.
+Students will be able to access PALs in Carleton360, along with their offer of admission.
+Please note that notifications are not sent out once the PAL is added to your Carleton360 account, so check your account 7-10 business days after your tuition deposit is received by the university.
 Attestation letters cannot be reissued, so please make sure your personal information (name, address, etc) is correct before accepting your offer letter.

 Do I need to request a PAL?